 2c.
-If the unit still alarms after a power reset, and no water comes out of the discharge, then either the compressor is bad, or there is a bad three-way air valve.
+If the unit still alarms after a power reset, and no water comes out of the discharge, and the system flooded fault light remains lit, then either the compressor or a three-way air valve is bad.
 In either event, you are probably best to call or email us and will likely be dismounting and shipping the unit in for repair.